menu

 Solutions to reduce the environmental impact of pearl farming

 Fortunately, efforts are underway to innovate in this direction.
-Such is the case of Thomas Trophime of the French Polynesia Marine Resources Department (DRM), who is working to reduce the negative impacts of pearl farms.
-DRM’s aim is to find companies that produce biomaterials to replace plastic mesh, and to monitor the environment closely to avoid any possible over-exploitation.
+In particular, we met Thomas Trophime from French Polynesia’s Directorate of Marine Resources (DRM), who is working to reduce the negative impacts of pearl farms.
+The DRM’s aim is to find companies that produce biomaterials to replace plastic mesh, and to carry out precise environmental monitoring to avoid any possible over-exploitation.

 The Plastic Odyssey team therefore carried out tests on board the vessel, crushing plastic waste from pearl farming.
 She then used recycled plastic boards to build a bench that was donated to the Apataki community.
 The idea behind this action was to demonstrate that it is possible to give a second life to damaged or obsolete fencing, turning it into new objects useful in everyday life.